Plus-1000/Point-cloud-noise-reduction/README.md

 &nbsp;<br>

-## 5. The conculations:
+## 5. Some observations:
-We designed a face within NX CADCAM interface, create points on the face, we name these points as pts_ori.csv
+The results are better than expected, but there are a few areas that require attention:
+* For large surfaces with high-density points, the computational task can become significant, leading to longer processing times.
+* Ensure that the correct parameters are applied, such as the search radius and the number of neighboring points."